RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 Applications
 ============
-[[GlycanRelax]] - Model glycan trees using known carbohydrate information.
+[[GlycanTreeRelax]] - Model glycan trees from the roots out to the foliage.
 Works for full denovo modeling or refinement.
+[[GlycanRelax]] - Basic sampling for glycan residues.
 [[GlycanInfo]] - Get information on all glycan trees within a pose

 [[GlycanClashCheck]] - Obtain data on model clashes with and between glycans, or between glycans and other protein chains.